Barnacle: Biofouling

 Barnacles on a ship.
 The resulting biofouling creates drag, slowing the ship and reducing its fuel efficiency.

 As food

-The flesh of some barnacles is routinely consumed by humans, including Japanese goose barnacles (e.g. Capitulum mitella), and goose barnacles (e.g. Pollicipes pollicipes) are a delicacy in Spain and Portugal as well.
+The flesh of some barnacles is routinely consumed by humans, including Japanese goose barnacles (e.g. Capitulum mitella), and goose barnacles (e.g. Pollicipes pollicipes) are a delicacy in Spain and Portugal.
 The Chilean giant barnacle Austromegabalanus psittacus is fished, or overfished, in commercial quantities on the Chilean coast, where it is known as the picoroco.

 Technological applications

 MIT researchers have developed an adhesive inspired by the protein-based bioglue produced by barnacles to firmly attach to rocks.
 The adhesive can form a tight seal to halt bleeding within about 15 seconds of application.

 The stable isotope signals in the layers of barnacle shells can potentially be used as a forensic tracking method for whales, loggerhead turtles and for marine debris, such as shipwrecks or aircraft wreckage.

 In culture

-One version of the barnacle goose myth is that the birds emerge fully formed from goose barnacles.
+One version of the medieval barnacle goose myth is that the birds emerge fully formed from goose barnacles.
 The myth, with variants such as that the goose barnacles grow on trees, owes its longstanding popularity to ignorance of bird migration.
 The myth survived to modern times through bestiaries.

-More recently, Barnacle Bill became a "comic folktype" of a seaman, with a drinking song and several films (a 1930 animated short with Betty Boop, a 1935 British drama, a 1941 feature with Wallace Beery, and a 1957 Ealing comedy) named after him.
+In the 20th century, Barnacle Bill became a "comic folktype" of a seaman, with a drinking song and several films (a 1930 animated short with Betty Boop, a 1935 British drama, a 1941 feature with Wallace Beery, and a 1957 Ealing comedy) named after him.

+In the 21st century, the Pirates of the Caribbean film series introduced Davy Jones and his crew, who mutate to the point where the barnacle-encrusted crew became part of the ship.
+The fifth film, set after Jones's death, ends with water and barnacles on the floor, indicating that Jones may have returned.

 The political reformer John W. Gardner likened middle managers who settle into a comfortable position and "have stopped learning or growing" to the barnacle, who "is confronted with an existential decision about where it's going to live.
-Once it decides... it spends the rest of its life with its head cemented to a rock".
+Once it decides ... it spends the rest of its life with its head cemented to a rock".